Splatoon 2: Octo Expansion: Plot

+Under mysterious circumstances, an Octoling becomes confined in an underground subway facility named the Deepsea Metro.
+They are awoken by former military general Cap'n Cuttlefish, who likewise found himself trapped while on patrol with Agent 3, the protagonist of the first Splatoon.
+With the Octoling having no recollection of their identity, Cuttlefish decides to assist them in reaching the surface.
+While exploring the Metro, the duo meet a talking Telephone, who identifies the Octoling as "Applicant 10,008".
+The title's verbosity prompts Cuttlefish to give them the moniker "Agent 8" instead.

-Players take control of an amnesiac, unconscious Octoling who is found by the character Cap'n Cuttlefish.
-Cuttlefish was seeking out Agent 3, the protagonist of Splatoon, and decides to help the Octoling after hearing them humming the Squid Sisters' song “Calamari Inkantation”.
-Cuttlefish and the Octoling are trapped in a subway-like testing facility called the Deepsea Metro, where a talking telephone identifies the player-character as test subject 10008, prompting Cuttlefish to give them the title "Agent 8".
-The Telephone informs them that in order to reach "the promised land", they must traverse through the Metro to collect four objects known as "thangs".
-Agent 8 is given assistance via radio by Pearl and Marina of the pop band Off the Hook.
-As Agent 8 clears tests in the underground facility, they obtain small items called Mem Cakes that serve as physical manifestations of their lost memories.
-After completing several test chambers and collecting all four thangs, which combine into a large blender, the Telephone attempts to kill Agent 8 and Cuttlefish by tricking them into getting into it.
-However, they are rescued by Agent 3, who is promptly knocked unconscious in the process.
-Agent 8 then climbs through the depths of the facility towards the surface via a hole that Agent 3 left in the ceiling, while Cuttlefish stays behind to keep watch over Agent 3.
-As they reach the exit, Agent 8 is confronted by Agent 3, who has been brainwashed by the Telephone.
-Agent 8 defeats them, freeing them from their mind control.
+The Telephone relays that to reach "the promised land", Agent 8 must traverse through the subway to collect four objects known as "thangs" scattered across various testing chambers.
+Agent 8 is given remote assistance via radio by Pearl and Marina of the pop band Off the Hook.
+Agent 8 clears the challenges and collects all four thangs, which the Telephone combines into a large blender.
+The Telephone attempts to murder Agent 8 and Cuttlefish by tricking them into entering it.
+However, heeding a distress signal sent by Marina, Agent 3 breaches the facility, rescues the duo, and incapacitates the Telephone.
+Agent 8 climbs through the depths of the facility towards the surface, while Cuttlefish stays behind to keep watch over Agent 3, who was knocked unconscious during their attack.
+Just as Agent 8 is about to reach the exit, they are confronted by Agent 3, who was brainwashed by the Telephone with the use of a turquoise-colored, gelatinous ooze, having also kidnapped Cuttlefish.
+Agent 8 defeats them in battle, freeing them from their mind control and rescuing Cuttlefish.

-After reaching the surface, the trio is retrieved by Pearl and Marina, but the facility itself begins to rise from the ocean, revealing itself to be an enormous statue of a human, which shocks everyone due to humans having been extinct for several millennia.
-From within the statue, the mangled but still functional Telephone introduces itself as Commander Tartar, an AI built by a human scientist prior to mankind's extinction who was programmed to pass the knowledge of humanity on to the next sentient race that emerged after the world flooded.
-While initially believing Inklings and Octarians to be this sentient race, Tartar was disgusted with both their societies and instead reprogrammed itself with a new objective: to destroy all sentient life and create a new apex species from a genetic ooze made from the finest test subjects.
-As it prepares to fire an enormous solar-powered cannon from the mouth of the statue and destroy Inkopolis, Marina creates a plan to stop it from charging by covering the statue in ink.
-The plan is successful, but the statue plans to fire anyway.
-Pearl uses a voice-powered Princess Cannon weapon to counter the laser and finally destroy both it and Tartar.
-With the threat averted, the group returns to Inkopolis Square, where Agent 8 joins a community with both the Inklings and their fellow Octolings that had already arrived.
+After reaching the surface, the trio is retrieved by Pearl and Marina.
+Upon their rescue, the facility itself begins to rise from the ocean, revealed to be an gargantuan statue of a human.
+From within the statue, the mangled—but still functional—Telephone formally introduces itself as Commander Tartar, an artificial intelligence constructed by a human scientist prior to mankind's extinction millennia prior.
+Initially programmed to encode and pass the knowledge of humanity onto the next sentient race, Tartar became personally disgusted with the cultures of the Inklings and Octolings.
+Deeming them unworthy of its wisdom, it reveals its new objective: to eradicate all present life and create a new apex species using a genetic ooze made from its past test subjects.
+As it prepares to discharge a solar-powered cannon from the mouth of the statue to destroy Inkopolis, Marina devises a plan to stop it from charging by having Agent 8 cover the statue in ink.
+The plan is successful, but the statue fires anyway with its reserve energy.
+As a last resort, Pearl uses her voice-powered Princess Cannon weapon to counter the laser, destroying both the statue and Tartar.
+With the threat averted, the group returns to Inkopolis Square.